Farabee, Hayes lead Flyers to OT win over Islanders

 Farabee had a hat trick, Hayes scored on a power play 4:23 into overtime and the Philadelphia Flyers beat the New York Islanders 4-3 on Sunday night for a weekend sweep.

-James van Riemsdyk had three assists to help the Flyers win their fourth straight.
+James van Riemsdyk had four assists to help the Flyers win their fourth straight.
 They also beat the Islanders in overtime Saturday.

 “We battled hard, took it to overtime and found a way to get it done,” Flyers coach Alain Vigneault said.